lookit/lookit-docs/docs/source/researchers-manage-org.rst

 To find the current custom URL for your lab, select your lab in the labs page.
 You will find the URL under "Custom URL".

 To change the current URL click "edit lab" in the top right while on your lab's page.
-Update the "Custom URL" to suite your lab's preferences.
+Update the "Custom URL" to suit your lab's preferences.

 --------------------------------------------------------
 Order lab's studies
 --------------------------------------------------------

-At your lab's custom URL there will be a list of your lab's experiements.
-To update the order of the studies, change the "Lab Page Priority" value under each studies edit page.
+At your lab's custom URL there will be a list of your lab's experiments.
+To update the order of the studies, change the "Lab Page Priority" value under each study's edit page.

 --------------------------------------------------------
 Joining an existing lab